Ashika-analytics/Loan-Prediction-rf-ML/README.md

 ##  How to Run the Project
 1. Clone the repository
 2. Install the required libraries
 3. Open the notebook and run all cells

+##  Dataset Source
+The dataset used in this project is **publicly available** and has been included in this repository for reproducibility and ease of use.

 ---